-In November 1998, following several high-profile class-action lawsuits against European insurance companies alleged never to have honored hundreds of thousands of Holocaust-era insurance policies, U.S. insurance regulators, six European insurers, international Jewish organizations, and the State of Israel agreed to establish the International Commission on Holocaust Era Insurance Claims (ICHEIC).
-ICHEIC was tasked both with identifying potential policyholders and administering the payment of these policies.
-It ended its claims process in March 2007, having facilitated the payment of \$306.25 million to approximately 48,000 of about 90,000 claimants.
-Throughout its existence, ICHEIC was criticized, including by some Members of Congress, for delays in its claims process, for conducting its activities with a lack of transparency and accountability, and for allegedly honoring an inadequate number of claims.
-Although they acknowledge initial delays in the claims process, ICHEIC supporters - among them the Bush Administration and European governments - argue that the process was fair and comprehensive, especially given the unprecedented legal and historical complexities of the task.
+In November 1998, U.S. insurance regulators, six European insurers, international Jewish organizations, and the State of Israel agreed to establish the International Commission on Holocaust Era Insurance Claims (ICHEIC).
+ICHEIC was tasked with identifying policyholders and administering payment of hundreds of thousands of Holocaust-era insurance policies alleged never to have been honored by European insurance companies.
+It ended its claims process in March 2007, having facilitated the payment of just over \$300 million to 47,353 claimants.
+An additional \$190 million was allocated to a "humanitarian fund" for Holocaust survivors and Holocaust education and remembrance.

+Throughout its existence, ICHEIC was criticized, including by some Members of Congress, for delays in its claims process, for conducting its activities with a lack of transparency, and for allegedly honoring an inadequate number of claims.
+Although they acknowledge initial delays in the claims process, ICHEIC supporters-among them successive U.S. Administrations and European governments-argue that the process was fair and comprehensive, especially given the unprecedented legal and historical complexities of the task.

-Members of Congress have shown a long-standing interest in seeking to compensate Holocaust survivors and their heirs for unpaid insurance policies.
-Hearings before the House Committee on Government Reform between 2001 and 2003 exposed broad criticism of ICHEIC, and legislation proposed in the 107th, 108th, and 109th Congresses would have increased disclosure requirements for European insurers, and enabled survivors to bring cases against European insurers in U.S. courts.
-These proposals were never enacted and were opposed by U.S. Administrations, which considered ICHEIC the exclusive vehicle for resolving Holocaust-era insurance claims.
+Members of Congress have shown a long-standing interest in seeking to obtain compensation for Holocaust survivors and their heirs for unpaid insurance policies.
+Hearings before the House Committee on Government Reform between 2001 and 2003 exposed broad criticism of ICHEIC, and legislation proposed in the 107th-111th Congresses sought to provide survivors alternative legal mechanisms to pursue claims.
+These proposals were never enacted and were opposed by U.S. Administrations, which considered ICHEIC the exclusive vehicle for resolving Holocaustera insurance claims.